 Ask vendors if they explicitly ship the feature

 The quickest way of gauging the potential impact of the sunset is to ask vendors that productize and ship Knative in downstream products if they are shipping the respective feature explicitly.
 Explicitly here means that they specifically chose to enable the respective feature.
-A good overview of existing downstream products and projects can been in the documentation.
+A good overview of existing downstream products and projects can seen in the documentation.

 A post should be sent to knative-dev@, explaining which feature is supposed to be removed and why it is supposed to be removed.
 Lazy consensus can be applied over a period of two weeks.